The Emotional Hangover After the Holidays in Pennsylvania (2026): Why You Feel Drained, Numb, or Off

 🕒 Estimated Read Time: 8 min

 After the holidays end, many Pennsylvanians expect relief.
-Instead, they feel exhausted, disconnected, or emotionally flat.
-This experience — often called an emotional hangover — is common, valid, and deeply misunderstood.
-In Allegheny County, therapists report that the emotional “crash” often peaks between January 7–20, once holiday adrenaline fades and daily responsibilities fully return.
+Instead, they feel exhausted, disconnected, or emotionally flat once the pace finally slows.
+This experience, often called an emotional hangover, is common, valid, and deeply misunderstood.
+In Allegheny County, therapists report that this emotional crash often begins in January but can linger well into late winter and early spring as routines return faster than emotional recovery.

 📌 Feeling off after the holidays, even though they’re over?